butcherpete/magpie/source/sphinx/hover-boxes.rst

   Configuration code for webpack and other things.

 These three roles are rather limited:

 - Each role links to a specific URL.
 - Each role is defined by the :code:`reference` and :code:`external` classes.

 **********
 Resources
 **********

-`An idiot’s guide to Python documentation with Sphinx and ReadTheDocs <https://samnicholls.net/2016/06/15/how-to-sphinx-readthedocs/>`_
+-`An idiot’s guide to Python documentation with Sphinx and ReadTheDocs <https://samnicholls.net/2016/06/15/how-to-sphinx-readthedocs/>`_
 - `Docutils Hacker's Guide <http://docutils.sourceforge.net/docs/dev/hacking.html>`_
 - `Creating reStructuredText Directives <http://docutils.sourceforge.net/docs/howto/rst-directives.html#specify-directive-arguments-options-and-content>`_
 - http://inside.mines.edu/~jrosenth/hacking-docutils.html